The Car Connection Jeep Gladiator Overview

 The Gladiator is a Jeep Wrangler four-door—up until its rear seatbacks.
 From there, a 5-foot steel bed handles cargo duty.
 The Gladiator rides on a wheelbase that's more than 18 inches longer than the Wrangler Unlimited's and its rear overhang stretches a further 12 inches to accommodate the bed.

 Underhood, the Gladiator shares its 3.6-liter, 285-horsepower V-6 with the rest of the Wrangler lineup.
 A 6-speed manual transmission is standard and an 8-speed automatic is optional.
-The Gladiator doesn't offer the Wrangler's available turbo-4 engine, but in 2020 Jeep will offer a 3.0-liter turbodiesel V-6 rated at 220 hp and 442 pound-feet of torque paired to the 8-speed automatic.
+The Gladiator doesn't offer the Wrangler's available turbo-4 engine, but starting in 2021 Jeep will offer a 3.0-liter turbodiesel V-6 rated at 260 hp and 442 pound-feet of torque paired to the 8-speed automatic.
 With the V-6 and the 8-speed automatic, the Gladiator can be configured to tow upward of 7,600 pounds, although standard models are rated at just 4,000 pounds.

 Predictably, all Gladiators are four-wheel-drive.
 Jeep's part-time, two-speed transfer case is standard fare, although Gladiator Rubicon models add a beefier transfer case with different low-range gearing.
 Rubicons also throw in locking differentials, wider axles, an automatic sway bar disconnect system, and 33-inch all-terrain tires.
 The Gladiator Rubicon can accommodate 35-inch tires under its beefy fender flares and it'll hold a 35-inch spare tire under its bed.